 Sir Ian, known for playing Gandalf in The Lord of the Rings film series, is one of the country’s leading Shakespearean actors.
 But he insists that the Bard belongs in the theater, and not in schools.

-“Almost any story that people tell you about Shakespeare in the classroom is negative,” he tells TESS in an interview to mark the 400th anniversary of Shakespeare’s death this month.
+“Almost any story that people tell you about Shakespeare in the classroom is negative,” he told TES in an interview to mark the 400th anniversary of Shakespeare’s death.

 “You meet many, many people who say, ‘Oh, I don’t like Shakespeare – we did it at school.’

 “I’ve never heard anybody say, ‘Oh, we had the most wonderful class where we read Act I, Scene 3.’

 “I don’t think Shakespeare belongs in the classroom.
 I’d much rather Shakespeare was a wonderful extra – that you left the classroom and went out and joined the real world, and Shakespeare could be a part of that.”

 We have seen better days

 Mick Connell, of the National Association for the Teaching of English, concedes that Sir Ian has a point.
 “There’s so much value, so much richness, in teaching kids a Shakespeare play,” he said.
 “But that dreadful breaking down, when a teacher goes through a soliloquy, teaching everything that’s in it – of course, it kills it.
 Because the kids haven’t thought it out themselves, and they don’t own it.”

 Five years ago, Shakespeare was taught more imaginatively, Mr Connell said.
 “But teachers now say, ‘Well, I just haven’t got the time.’
 It’s asking teachers to take more risks than they feel they can when they’re under pressure.”